 meaning to hide such an individual's certain e-mail address from everybody receiving the same message.

 You will find your Inbox folder which stores all your

 messages you received from all your contacts.
 Outbox are composed messages that

-because of mistyped or invalid e-mail addresses.
+usually because of mistypes or invalid e-mail addresses.
 While your Sent Items folder accommodates all

 the messages you successfully sent, meanwhile Drafts folder stores all those

-be there waiting for you to edit and send to your recipients.
+will be there waiting for you to edit and send to your recipients.
 Deleted

-items folder is similar to a computer’s Recycle Bin, it will store all your deleted items until
+items folder is similar to a computer’s Recycle Bin, it will store all your

-click on Send button.
-You perhaps can attach files by clicking Attach
+Send button.
+You perhaps can attach files by clicking Attach File/Insert File

 Computer/Download/ folders (it depends where you stored your files though).